 Olympics-IOC not discussing cancellation or postponement of Tokyo 2020-Bach

-The words 'cancellation' or 'postponement' were not mentioned during an International Olympic Committee meeting focusing on preparations for the Tokyo 2020 Olympics amid the coronavirus outbreak, IOC President Thomas Bach said on Wednesday.
+The words 'cancellation' or 'postponement' were not mentioned during an International Olympic Committee meeting focusing on preparations for the Tokyo 2020 Games amid the coronavirus outbreak, IOC President Thomas Bach said on Wednesday.
+Bach was speaking at the end of the two-day meeting at the organisation's headquarters.

+The meeting included a report from Tokyo Games organisers that earned praise from Bach.
+Asked what made him so confident the Games would go ahead, Bach said the IOC and 2020 Games organisers were receiving expert information, including from the World Health Organization.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)